sweepline/audio_visualizer/NOTES.md

 - Selecting different shaders in UI at runtime
   - Seems pretty fast to just drop the old ones and recompile them, but be aware of it.
   - Gracefully handle compilation errors.
+    - This also goes into the fading of shaders, because we can try and compile it and not fade then.
-- Build the preface into the shader so you only have to write the fs_user function.
+- Build the preface into the shader compilation so you only have to write the fs_user function.
 (Adding consts and functions outside should be available).
 - Transition between shaders (have the main fragment control alpha and blend them).
 - Maybe allow webasm code to control phases before shader.
+- Some kind of prelude generation + docs for it.

 ## Seperate rendering